 How To Get to Wrightsville Beach

-Wrightsville Beach is located in the southeast of the state, just a 20-minute drive from downtown Wilmington.
-To get to Wrightsville Beach from the surrounding area, there are several options:
+Wrightsville Beach is located in the southeast of North Carolina, just a 20-minute drive from downtown Wilmington.
+It’s an easy destination to reach, and there are numerous ways to reach Wrightsville Beach.

-- By Public Transportation: If you prefer to use public transportation, you can take the Wave Transit bus from Wilmington to Wrightsville Beach.
-The bus stops at various locations in Wilmington and at the Wrightsville Beach Loop.
+- By Public Transportation: If you prefer to use public transportation, you can take the Wave Transit Bus from Wilmington to Wrightsville Beach.

 - By Plane: The closest airport to Wrightsville Beach is Wilmington International Airport (ILM), which is about 20-30 minutes away from Wrightsville Beach and services all of New Hanover Country.
-From the airport, you can take a taxi, rental car, or public transportation to get to Wrightsville Beach.
+From the airport, you can take a taxi, rent a car, or take public transportation to get to Wrightsville Beach.
 If you plan on vacation in Wrightsville Beach for a few days or more, we recommend renting a car so that you can explore Wilmington, Carolina Beach, Kure Beach and all the other coastal towns too.

 Parking at Wrightsville Beach